 Also, from time to time, the Company repays portions of its short-term debt with the proceeds it receives from long-term debt financings or equity financings.
-General economic conditions and the Company's operating and financial performance could negatively affect the Company's ability to obtain such financings and the terms of such financings, which could correspondingly adversely affect the Company's financial condition or results or operations.
+General economic conditions, conditions in the capital and credit markets and the Company's operating and financial performance could negatively affect the Company's ability to obtain such financings or the terms of such financings, which could correspondingly adversely affect the Company's financial condition or results or operations.

 Declines in the valuation of capital markets could require the Company to make substantial cash contributions to cover its pension obligations.
-If the Company is unable to recover a significant amount of pension obligation costs in its rates, or if the Company's recovery of pension obligation costs in its rates is significantly delayed, then the Company's financial condition or results or operations could be adversely affected.
+If the Company is unable to recover a significant amount of pension obligation costs in its rates, or if the Company's recovery of pension obligation costs in its rates is significantly delayed, then the Company's financial condition or results of operations could be adversely affected.